 Institute for Genetic Improvement and Adaptation of Mediterranean and Tropical Plants (AGAP Institute)

-To address the major challenges facing Mediterranean and tropical agriculture, the Agap unit aims to bring together a wide range of skills, approaches, and resources to develop crops that are better suited to diverse agrosystems.
+To address the major challenges facing Mediterranean and tropical agriculture, the Agap unit aims to bring together a wide range of expertise, approaches, and resources to develop crop varieties better suited to diverse agrosystems.

-Faced with the major global environmental and societal challenges of Mediterranean and tropical agriculture (food security, sustainability of agro-systems, climate change, energy and ecological transition), Agap Institut mobilizes and integrates resources and knowledge on:
+In response to the major global environmental and societal challenges facing Mediterranean and tropical agriculture (food security, sustainability of agricultural systems, climate change, and the energy and ecological transition), Agap Institut mobilizes and integrates resources and knowledge on:

 - the organization and diversity of genomes;